arielscht/Jogo-da-Reciclagem/README.md

 # Recycling Game

-Game developed as a project for my final paper of IT at Federal Institute Catarinense.
+Game developed in 2019 as a project for my final paper of IT at Federal Institute Catarinense.

 ### Initial Page